esl/MongooseIM/doc/user-guide/Getting-started.md

 ## Installation

-We recommand, you install mongooseIM binaries from a package Erlang Solutions delivers.
+We recommend, you install mongooseIM binaries from a package Erlang Solutions delivers.

-Alternatively, check out our tutorial [How to build MongooseIM from source code](How-to-build.md) for an introduction to compiling, building and testing MongooseIM.
+Alternatively, check out our tutorial on [How to build MongooseIM from source code](How-to-build.md) for an introduction to compiling, building and testing MongooseIM.

 ### Download a package